tombewley/OnTour-TourismRecommendation/README.md

 The YFCC100M core dataset and Places expansion pack, both available from [here](https://multimediacommons.wordpress.com/yfcc100m-core-dataset/).
 They come in the form of Bzip2-compressed files.

 ## Required software
-Python 3, with the following libraries in addition to the standard ones:
+Python 3, with the following libraries in addition to the built-in ones:
 * BZ2
-* xxx
+* Pandas
-* xxx
+* Overpy

 ## Required folder structure